 - How to Copy Any Red Light Therapy Dose with Your Device (Part I)

 - How to Copy Successful Light Studies with Your Device (Part II)

 - Done For You: How to Copy a Light Therapy Study (Part III)

 Our Example Uses a GembaRed SAIDI Therapy Lamp

 The GembaRed SAIDI is one of my favorite red light therapy devices.
-It emits no non-natural EMFs such as you get from transformers and cell phones.
+It emits no non-natural EMFs that might be harmful.
 You can run it on a cell phone battery for complete portability.
 It has red and infrared light to treat hundreds of conditions.

 What Wavelengths Does My SAIDI Light Emit?